 WVXU bundles analog and digital signals and transmits them together on the same broadcast frequency.
 Your radio receives and decodes the transmission.
 An HD Radio receiver picks up and decodes the digital signal.
 Older analog receivers continue to pick up the analog signal with no change.

 If I can still receive an analog signal, why should I switch to HD Radio™?

 Today’s HD Radio™ technology has many features.
 They include:

 - FM Multicasting – the ability to broadcast multiple program streams over a single FM frequency.
-WVXU has two program streams: news and information on WVXU HD1 and XPoNential Radio on WVXU HD 2.
+WVXU has two program streams: news and information on WVXU HD1 and Radio Artifact on WVXU HD2.

 - Static-free, crystal clear reception

 - In the near future WVXU will broadcast additional text and images via its HD Radio™ signal providing the potential for data such as song title, artist, CD information, weather and traffic alerts